Popular Malaysian coffee shop chain Oriental Kopi to open in Singapore by September

 The partnership will also be Paradise Group’s first joint venture.

-Chief operating officer of Paradise Group Mr Edlan Chua said with the joint venture both groups can proliferate the culinary traditions of Nanyang cuisine in Singapore and beyond.
+Paradise Group’s chief operating officer Edlan Chua said that with the joint venture, both groups can propagate the culinary traditions of Nanyang cuisine in Singapore and beyond.

-Must-order signatures include Oriental Kopi, a full-bodied Nanyang-style brew made from a “golden ratio” of top-quality Arabica, Robusta and Liberica beans.

-Singaporeans can also look forward to Singapore-exclusive menu, which is in the pipeline.
+Must-order signatures include Oriental Kopi, a full-bodied Nanyang-style brew made from a “golden ratio” of top quality Arabica, Robusta and Liberica beans.
+Diners here can also look forward to menu items that are exclusive to Singapore.